A brute-force search for R-symmetric Wess-Zumino models: The Nelson-Seiberg theorem and exceptions

-When there is degeneracy of R-charges, we have $N_\pm = \sum_r (N_{+ r} + N_{- r} - 1)$ calculated from $N_{+ r}$ and $N_{- r}$, the numbers of R-charge $+ r$ and $- r$ fields which appear only linearly in cubic terms of a renormalizable superpotential, and the sum is over $r > 0$ and $r > 2$ with both $N_{+ r}$ and $N_{- r}$ nonzero.
-This sufficient condition includes the case $N_2 \le N_0$, under which the revised Nelson-Seiberg theorem predicts the existence of SUSY vacua~\cite{Sun:2011fq}, and the case $N_0 < N_2 \le N_0 + N_\pm$ which covers most previous counterexample models~\cite{Sun:2019bnd, Amariti:2020lvx, Sun:2021svm}.
-It is proved that there is no counterexample of SUSY breaking type~\cite{Li:2021ydn}.
+When there is degeneracy of R-charges, we have $N'_\pm = \sum_r (N'_{+ r} + N'_{- r} - 1)$ calculated from $N'_{+ r}$ and $N'_{- r}$, the numbers of R-charge $+ r$ and $- r$ fields which appear only linearly in cubic terms of a renormalizable superpotential, and the sum is over all $r$ satisfying $r > 0$ and $r \ne 2$ with nonzero $N'_{+ r}$ and $N'_{- r}$.
+This sufficient condition includes the case $N_2 \le N_0$, under which the revised Nelson-Seiberg theorem predicts the existence of SUSY vacua~\cite{Sun:2011fq}, and the case $N_0 < N_2 \le N_0 + N'_\pm$ which covers most previous exceptions~\cite{Sun:2019bnd, Amariti:2020lvx, Sun:2021svm}.
+It is proved that there is no exceptional model of SUSY breaking type~\cite{Li:2021ydn}.
 Thus beside generic coefficients, there is no additional genericity assumption for this sufficient condition.
 This condition is not also necessary.
-It is violated by a recently found new counterexample~\cite{Brister:2022rrz}.
+It is violated by recently found new exceptions~\cite{Brister:2022rrz, Nakayama:2023eax}.

-The feature of generic coefficients in these counterexamples implies that they may introduce non-negligible error to the field counting method based on Theorem \ref{thm:02} or \ref{thm:03}.
+The feature of generic coefficients in these exceptions implies that they may introduce non-negligible error to the field counting method based on Theorem \ref{thm:02} or \ref{thm:03}.
 A straightforward way to check the magnitude of error is to collect a dataset of R-symmetric Wess-Zumino models, compare their vacuum solutions with the predictions from the Nelson-Seiberg theorem, and give the proportion of inconsistency in all the models.
-Here we present a preliminary construction of such a dataset in the following subsections.
+In the following sections we present a preliminary construction of such a dataset.